Cucumber Creek Boutique brings European elegance to Breckenridge

 Marilynn Nicola exudes a timeless sense of chic.

-“Back in the 1960s, when skiing first got started here in Breckenridge and Vail, we’d spend the day on the slopes — and then go home, take our boots off, and change into something elegant for parties with friends,“ Marilynn reminisced, as I chatted with her and her daughter Rondi at their new Breckenridge boutique, Cucumber Creek.
+“Back in the 1960s, when skiing first got started here in Breckenridge and Vail, we’d spend the day on the slopes — and then go home, take our boots off, and change into something elegant for parties with friends,“ Marilynn reminisced, as I chatted with her and her daughter Rondi at their new Breckenridge boutique, Cucumber Creek, which opened in December.
 “Women would have on long cocktail skirts, and men always wore jackets.“

 Marilynn and her then-husband Trygve Berge came to Breckenridge in 1960.
 Trygve was an Olympic skier from Norway, and in the late 1950s was ski school director at Aspen Highlands, under Stein Erickson.
 One of his students, Bill Rounds of Porter and Rounds Lumber Company up north in Breckenridge, had suggested to Trygve, “Why don’t you go to Breckenridge, see what you think of it as a ski area.”